 After the 12th stage, Faber was leading the race by only one point.
 In that stage to Brest, Faber punctured, and Lapize took over the lead, helped by Garrigou.

 The First World War ended Octave Lapize’s cycling career.
-As a fighter pilot in the French army, he was shot down near Flirey, Meurthe-et-Moselle on 14 July 1917.
+As a fighter pilot in the French army, he was shot down near Flirey (a commune in the Meurthe-et-Moselle department in north-eastern France) on 14 July 1917.
 Severely injured, he died in a hospital in Toul.

 - Col de Tourmalet [Amazing photo from the 1953 Tour de France] - January 11, 2024

 - Bernard Hinault and Francesco Moser, 1981 Paris-Roubaix - December 8, 2023

 - Alto de l’Angliru: the hardest climb in cycling’s Grand Tours - September 13, 2023